fraserxu/electron-video-stream/README.md

 electron-video-stream
 -----------------------

-Use electron to stream video to the Internet
+Use electron to stream video to the Internet.

+How it works

+* Use electron to capture the video stream
+* webRTC to create connection

 Usage
 =====